valv0-rainbow-dash/Paltform/README.md

 ![alt-text](https://i.imgur.com/hrfgoIn.png)

-Paltform is a html and js platform game.
+Paltform is a html and js platform game online created by Valv0 rainbowdash and betawolfy.
+It is a platform game that is designed to be played on a computer. the principe is simple, if you fall, you're teleported to the beginning of the level, so you can retry. there is no life, no game over, only victory.

-## actual version: 0.1.4a
+## actual version: 0.1.9.6a

 ## Usage

-You can test the game [here](https://UnusualPaltformGame.valv0fluttershy.repl.co).
+You can test the game [here](paltform.tk).

 the game is the same version for both player and devlopper.
 You can see new levels before it be commit.

-## Changelog:

-### CHANGELOGS ARE MOVING TO THE MAIN PAGE!!

-### v0.1.4a
-- adding first levels of the Glitchy world
-  - a completly gliched world.
-- tranlation in english in progress.

-### v0.1a
-- Initial publish

 ## Contributing